garylister/Oracle_initial_user_setup/README.md

 # Oracle_initial_user_setup
-A script to setup users in an Oracle 11.2 database
+This script was written to help automate the setup of users in an Oracle 11.2 database in AWS.
+The script creates users with a 12 character random passowrd, basic login privileges, sets the tablespace quota and grants additional privileges if the user is a service user.
+The user and an encoded version of the password are inserted into a table for future reference.
+The script was used in a production environment.